rulewis/journey-optimizer.en/help/using/consent.md

 To add an unsubscribe link, follow the steps below:

-1. Build your own unsubscribe landing page outside Customer Journey Management.
+1. Build your unsubscription landing page.
 1. Host your landing page on the third-party system of your choice.
-1. [Create a message](../../help/using/create-message.md) in Customer Journey Management.
+1. [Create a message](../../help/using/create-message.md) in [!DNL Journey Optimizer].

     <!--The link to your landing page should contain a static URL and the profile ID.-->